PoisotLab/MS_befwm_softwarenote/ms.md

 (`population_biomass`).

 The number of remaining species (`species_richness`) is measured as the number of species whose biomass is larger than an arbitrary threshold.
-By default, the threshold is $\epsilon$, *i.e.* the upper bound of the relative error due to rounding in floating point arithmetic.
+Since `befwm` uses robust adaptive numerical integrators (such as ODE45 and ODE78) the threshold default value is $\epsilon$, *i.e.* the upper bound of the relative error due to rounding in floating point arithmetic.
 In short, species are considered extinct when their biomass is smaller than the rounding error.
-For floating point values encoded over 64 bits (IEEE 754), this is around $10^{-16}$.
+For floating point values encoded over 64 bits (IEEE 754), this is around
+$10^{-16}$.

 Shannon's entropy (`foodweb_diversity`) is used to measure diversity within the food web.
 This measure is corrected for the total number of populations.
 This